pantheon-systems/documentation/source/_docs/modules-plugins-known-issues.md

 ##WordPress Plugins

 ### [All-in-One WP Migration](https://wordpress.org/plugins/all-in-one-wp-migration/){.external}
-**Issue 1**: Full site backups are exported to the `wp-content/ai1wm-backups` directory, which is tracked in Git.
+**Issue**: Full site backups are exported to the `wp-content/ai1wm-backups` directory, which is tracked in Git.
 Large backup files tracked in Git can cause problems with platform backups, deploys and other workflows.

 The plugin also requires write access to `wp-content/plugins/all-in-one-wp-migration/storage`, which is not permitted on Test and Live environments on Pantheon by design.
 For additional details, see [Using Extensions That Assume Write Access](/docs/assuming-write-access).

 **Solution**: You can create and download full backups from your [Dashboard](/docs/backups/).

-**Issue 2**: Uploading large import files hits the 59 second [timeout](/docs/timeouts/), or you're getting invalid file paths.

-**Solution 2**: You can upload the import file directly to the plugin's designated writable path `wp-content/uploads/wpallimport/files/`.
-When creating a new import using `existing file`, the file uploaded should appear there as an option .

 <hr>